TIPS AND TOOLS FOR GROWING YOUR CHAPTER/BRANCH MEMBERSHIP

 - Welcome to the on-line EAPA Chapter/Branch Leader's Tool Kit!
 The tool kit is an evolving resource, designed to help officers and members build and manage their EAPA chapters/branches more effectively, including recruiting and retaining members, as well as promoting the value of EAPA membership and the EA profession.

-Contact every new member with a “welcome” phone call, email, or letter.
+Contact every new member with a “welcome” introduction

-A simple welcome phone call that introduces you as a chapter/branch officer and invites them to the next chapter/branch meeting or event is a great first step in creating a welcoming environment and building engagement.
-A welcome email or letter can supplement the phone call and provide them with additional helpful information.
+A simple welcome phone call or email that introduces you as a chapter/branch officer and invites them to the next chapter/branch meeting or event is a great first step in creating a welcoming environment and building engagement.

 Recognize prospective and new members publicly